The Human Extremities: Mechanical Diagnosis & Therapy

 The McKenzie Method® of Mechanical Diagnosis and Therapy® is now one of the most studied diagnostic and treatment systems for musculoskeletal pain in the world, has received international recognition and acclaim, is taught and practised by medical professionals globally and might legitimately be described as the prototype for the ideal non-invasive self-management treatment protocols as promulgated in National Clinical Guidelines.
 This book is well-researched essential reading for all health professionals specialising in the identification, treatment and management of common musculoskeletal conditions affecting the extremities.

 All orders will be shipped from our New Zealand warehouse.
 Please note there may be a delay in the delivery of your order in some locations, due to the impact of the COVID-19 outbreak on freight services.
-Please keep an eye on your tracking details and contact your local post office or customs agent for more details.
+Once your order has been processed, we e-mail you a tracking link.
+Please check your inbox and spam folders for this information.
+Please keep an eye on your tracking details and contact your local post office or customs agent for more details if your parcel has not arrived in a timely manner.